Project Ghazi: Casting

 On 12 April 2016 Sheheryar posted a picture of the script on his Instagram account.
 In an interview with HIP Pakistan he revealed that he will play the lead in the film.
 "Though I'm not allowed to speak about the project or my character, but I play the protagonist in Project Ghazi.
 It's basically an action film, and is about to go on floors in a few days."
 Later Syra Shehroz, veteran actor Talat Hussain and Aamir Qureshi were also chosen to play complex characters, and Adnan Jaffar was cast to play the main antagonist in the film.
 Humayun Saeed was later cast to play the role of Colonel Salaar in a lead role.

 Filming

 Project Ghazi was filmed in Pakistan.

 Release

-The Project Ghazi was initially scheduled for release on 14 July 2017.
-But at the premiere event, a day before its general release, it was postponed due to the technical issues, particularly the sound design.
+Project Ghazi was initially scheduled for release on 14 July 2017.
+But at the premiere event, a day before its general release, it was postponed due to technical issues, particularly the sound design.
 The film was released on 29 March 2019.

 Reception

 Critical reception

-Sonia Ashraf of DAWN Images praised the performances of Saeed and Munawar and wrote, "Project Ghazi on its own does have its flaws but knowing the journey the movie made, It feels glad to see the progression.
+Sonia Ashraf of DAWN Images praised the performances of Saeed and Munawar and wrote, "Project Ghazi on its own does have its flaws but knowing the journey the movie made, it feels glad to see the progression.